LupoLab/Luna.jl/docs/src/model/modal_decompositions.md

 # Modal decompositions
-!!!note
+!!! note
     All Fourier transforms in this section are written in the optics sign convention.
-See [A note on sign conventions] for details on what is used in the code.
+See [A note on sign conventions](@ref) for details on what is used in the code.

 ## Multi-mode guided
 For propagation in waveguides taking into account multiple modes and the coupling between them, Luna uses the model laid out in [Kolesik and Moloney, *Nonlinear optical pulse propagation simulation: From Maxwell’s to unidirectional equations*](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.70.036604) and [Tani et al., *Multimode ultrafast nonlinear optics in optical waveguides: numerical modeling and experiments in kagomé photonic-crystal fiber*](http://josab.osa.org/abstract.cfm?URI=josab-31-2-311).
 This is implemented in [`NonlinearRHS.TransModal`](@ref).
 The electric field ``\mathbf{E}(t, \mathbf{r_\perp}, z)`` is expressed as the inverse Fourier transform in time and the superposition of waveguide modes in space.
 This means that the transverse wave vector ``\mathbf{k}_\perp`` turns into a modal index ``j`` (this transform is implemented in [`Modes.ToSpace`](@ref)) and [`Modes.to_space!`](@ref)):